awsdocs/aws-iot-docs/developerguide/apache-kafka-rule-action.md

 ssl\.truststore
 The truststore file in base64 format or the location of the truststore file in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/)\.
 This value isn't required if your truststore is trusted by Amazon certificate authoriies \(CA\)\.
 This field supports substitution templates\.
 If you use Secrets Manager to store the credentials required to connect to your Kafka broker, you can use the get\_secret SQL function to retrieve the value for this field\.
 For more information about substitution templates, see [Substitution templates](iot-substitution-templates.md)\.
 For more information about the get\_secret SQL function, see [get\_secret\(secretId, secretType, key, roleArn\) ](iot-sql-functions.md#iot-sql-function-get-secret)\.
 If the truststore is in the form of a file, use the `SecretBinary` parameter\.
 If the truststore is in the form of a string, use the `SecretString` parameter\.
+The maximum size of this value is 65 KB\.
 ssl\.truststore\.password
 The password for the truststore\.
 This value is required only if you've created a password for the truststore\.
 ssl\.keystore